himy2u/aiopsinsights/docs/end-to-end-eng/index.md

-# End-to-End Engineering
+# End-to-End AI Engineering

-Comprehensive guides and best practices for building robust, scalable data and AI systems.
-From data ingestion to model deployment and monitoring, we cover the full lifecycle of AI/ML projects.
+Comprehensive guides and best practices for building robust, scalable AI systems.
+From data ingestion to model deployment and monitoring, we cover the full lifecycle of AI projects.

+## Getting Started

+New to end-to-end AI systems?
+Start with our [beginner's guide](/end-to-end-eng/getting-started/) that walks you through building your first production-ready AI pipeline.

 ## Core Topics